nmfs-fish-tools/Resources/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [NOAA Fisheries Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [nmfs-toolbox@noaa.gov](mailto:nmfs-toolbox@noaa.gov).
+Please report unacceptable behavior to [fisheries.toolbox@noaa.gov](mailto:fisheries.toolbox@noaa.gov).

 ## I don't want to read this whole thing I just have a question!!!

 > **Note:** Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.

-TODO: add a link to forums or mail addresses for toolbox.
+Please email the toolbox maintainers [fisheries.toolbox@noaa.gov](mailto:fisheries.toolbox@noaa.gov) or the owners of the specific repository if you have a question.

 ## How Can I Contribute?